RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/Usage/Tools/Git2SemVer.MSBuild.md

 First check [prerequisites](xref:prerequisites) and then:

-* For project versioning - Add the nuget package [NoeticTools.Git2SemVer.MSBuild](https://www.nuget.org/packages/NoeticTools.Git2SemVer.MSBuild) to a project.
+* For [project versioning](xref:project-versioning) - Add the nuget package [NoeticTools.Git2SemVer.MSBuild](https://www.nuget.org/packages/NoeticTools.Git2SemVer.MSBuild) to the project.

-* For solution versioning - Use [Git2SemVer.Tool](xref:git2semver-tool).
+* For [solution versioning](xref:solution-versioning) - Use [Git2SemVer.Tool](xref:git2semver-tool).
 It will configure projects to use the NoeticTools.Git2SemVer.MSBuild package.